 You should get a real estate license to flip houses only if the advantages make sense for you and your house flipping business.
-However, it is not necessary to have a real estate license to flip houses professionally, and should be a decision made on a case-to-case basis.
+It is not necessary to have a real estate license to flip houses professionally.
+So the decision about whether to get a real estate license should be made on a case-by-case basis.

 How do you start flipping houses with no money?

-To flip a house with no money, ask your lender if they will roll the closing cost into the deal and cross collateralize for the down payment.
-Hard money lenders require 20-25%+ down so you must have equity in another property if flipping properties with no money down.
+To flip a house with no money, ask your lender to roll the closing cost into the deal and cross collateralize for the down payment.
+Hard money lenders require 20–25%+ down, so you must have equity in another property if flipping properties with no money down.

 Flipping can earn a lot of money in a relatively short amount of time.
-Whereas renting an investment property usually produces less upfront income, but generates income consistently over a long period of time.
-In other words, your rental property will produce passive income, especially if you hire a property management team to handle finding quality tenants and maintenance.
+Renting out an investment property usually produces less upfront income, but it generates income consistently over a long period of time.
+In other words, your rental property will produce passive income, especially if you hire a property management team to find quality tenants and handle maintenance.

 Ready to start shopping for solutions?
 Check out our page dedicated to home loans where you can read reviews, check offerings, and compare different lenders.

 - Average gross profit made per home flip in the United States from 2005 to 2019 — Statista